SoftwareBrothers/adminjs-dev/README.md

 ### Clone

-All AdminJS plugins are embedded as git submodules in `packages` with yarn workspace structure.
+All AdminJS plugins are embedded as git submodules in `packages` with a yarn workspace structure.
 To clone the entire repo with all the dependencies (`--recurse-submodules`) simply run:

 ```sh